anenadic/2021-03-09-jekyll/index.md

 <h3>Installation instructions</h3>
 <p>
-  To participate in this workshop, you will need to install <a href="https://datacarpentry.org/ecology-workshop/setup-r-workshop.html">
-    the software described at the lesson material setup pages</a>.
+  To participate in this workshop, you will need to install <strong>all of the software described below before coming to the workshop</strong>.
+We will run a pre-workshop installation session to help everyone set up and make sure they have the required software installed.
 </p>

 {% if site.carpentry == "swc" %}